GiorgioMorales/giorgiomorales.github.io/_posts/2020-10-19-Layer-wise-Relevance-Propagation-in-Pytorch.md

     L = len(layers)
     A = [X] + [X] * L # Create a list to store the activation produced by each layer for layer in range(L):
-        # After the 4th layer, we should reshape the tensor
+        # After the 4th and 17th layers, we should reshape the tensor
         if layer == 4:
             A[layer] = reshape(A[layer], (A[layer].shape[0], A[layer].shape[2] * 16,
                                           A[layer].shape[3], A[layer].shape[4]))